sanjnaaa25/Ecommerce-Application/README.md

 ## Contact

-For questions or contributions, please contact [Your Name] at [your.email@example.com]
+For questions or contributions, please contact Sanjna Deva at sanjnadeva830@gmail.com